≡ Menu

 #3.
 Disadvantage to Guaranteed Issue Life Insurance Policies.

 The Graded Death Benefit Clause.
 Guaranteed issue life insurance policies will include a “clause” in them called a graded death benefit.
-And… what this clause is designed to do is protect the insurance company from insuring someone that is really, really sick!
+And… what this clause is designed to do is protect the insurance company from insuring someone who is really, really sick!

 And what it states is…

-Because the insurance company hasn’t asked you any medical questions or required you to take a medical exam, there really don’t know a thing about you or your health.
+That you the insured will need to stay alive from some “set period of time” prior to the insurance policy paying a death benefit in the event that you die from an “natural cause” of death.
+You see, because the insurance company hasn’t asked you any medical questions or required you to take a medical exam, they really don’t know a thing about you or your health.
 So, it’s conceivable that someone might want to purchase one of these life insurance policies while on their “death bed”.

 This is why…

 Insurance companies use a Graded Death Benefit clause to protect themselves from this happening.
-Now because there are many different insurance companies out there, and because they’ll all have their own “unique” graded death benefit clauses, we don’t really want to go into specifics here in this article, however we will tell you that when helping folks decide “which” guaranteed issue life insurance policy is going to be the “best” there are three things we like to look at which should help one decide on which company is the “best” for them.
+Now, because there are many different insurance companies out there, and because they’ll all have their own “unique” graded death benefit clauses, we don’t really want to go into specifics here in this article.
+However, we will tell you that when helping folks decide “which” guaranteed issue life insurance policy is going to be the “best,” there are three things we like to look at which should help one decide on which company is the “best” for them.

 These three factors are:

-• Reputation of the company,
+• The reputation of the company,

 • Graded death benefit wait time,